 Supplementary Employee Benefits

-Larger employers will often provide employees with a range of ‘voluntary benefits’ that can be provided at discounted prices through the employer including personal accident insurance, critical illness, and coverage for covid-19.
+Larger employers will often provide employees with a range of ‘voluntary benefits’ at discounted prices through the employer, including personal accident insurance, critical illness, and coverage for covid-19.

-Some employers can provide ‘gym on site’ facilities whereas smaller employers may offer gym subsidies or access to a gym with lower corporate rates.
-Many employers choose to subsidize this benefit through wellness accounts that offer more flexibility for employees with wellness needs outside of the standard gym membership options.
+Some employers can provide ‘gym on site’ facilities, whereas smaller employers may offer gym subsidies or access to a gym with lower corporate rates.
+Many employers subsidize this benefit through wellness accounts that provide flexibility for employees with wellness needs outside the standard gym membership options.

 Mental Health Training

 Leadership training on mental health, anti-stigma campaigns, mindfulness, and stress reduction programs are becoming common.